GAM-team/GAM/wiki/Users-Drive-Permissions.md

 ```
 See: https://github.com/GAM-team/GAM/wiki/Users-Drive-Ownership#transfer-ownership-of-files-that-a-source-user-owns-to-a-target-user

-If you specify `role owner`, Google requires that a nofitication message be sent to the new owner.
+If you specify `role owner`, Google requires that a notification message be sent to the new owner.
-Google sends a preformatted message, use `emailnessage <String>` to include additional information in the message.
+Google sends a preformatted message, use `emailmessage <String>` to include additional information in the message.

 If you get the following error message from Google:
 ```